-Tomy et al. also investigated liver samples of the beluga whale, ringed seal, fish pelagic and whole body samples of amphipod and arctic copepod of the Western Canadian Arctic.
+Tomy et al. also investigated beluga whale, ringed seal, fish pelagic amphipod and arctic copepod of the Western Canadian Arctic.
+The animals selected were from the sample archived repository at Fisheries and Oceans, Canada.
+Blubber and liver of beluga (n = 10, all males,) from Hendrickson Island and ringed seal (n = 10, all males) from Holman Island were collected in 2007 and 2004, respectively.
+Fish species collected in 2004 and 2005 included the marine pelagic Arctic cod (n = 10) from the Amundsen Gulf, the marine coastal Pacific herring (n = 10) 10) from the Mackenzie Shelf and the anadromous Arctic Cisco (n = 9) from the Mackenzie estuary.
+The marine pelagic amphipod Themisto libellula (pooled samples, n = 2) and the marine Arctic copepod Calanus hyperboreus (pooled samples, n = 5) were collected in 2004 from the eastern Beaufort Sea and Amundsen Gulf region.
 As the authors state themselves differences in sampling years may influence the interpretation of the food web transfer.
 On the other hand the Arctic as a remote area may be less prone to temporal changes and the existence of point sources there is unlikely.
-The derived BMF-values (see Table 7 and Figure 1) are restricted to the liver and the resulting BMF may be over estimative.
+The derived BMF-values (see Table 11) are restricted to the liver and the resulting BMF may be over estimative.
 From a toxicological perspective concentrations in individual organs, such as the liver, may be more relevant when the potential for direct organ-specific toxicity (i.e., liver toxicity) is being predicted (Tomy et al., 2009).